 BenchRecon Data Study · Florida

-Nearly 1 in 7 disciplined Florida officers has a truthfulness offense on record.
+1 in 7 Florida officer-discipline records carries a truthfulness offense.

-We analyzed 6,513 Florida officer certification-discipline records published by the Florida Department of Law Enforcement (FDLE/CJSTC), 2012–2026.
-938 of them — 14.4% — involve a crimen-falsi offense: perjury, false official statements or reports, falsifying records, forgery, or fraud.
-That is the precise category of conduct that, under FRE 608(b) and Brady/Giglio, can impeach an officer's testimony.
-45.3% of those officers lost their certification.
+We analyzed 6,513 Florida officer certification-discipline records published by the Florida Department of Law Enforcement (FDLE/CJSTC), 2012–2026, covering 5,922 distinct officers.
+938 records, 14.4%, involve a crimen-falsi offense: perjury, false official statements or reports, falsifying records, forgery, or fraud.
+At the officer level the rate is comparable: 911 of 5,922 officers (15.4%).
+In 45.3% of those records the certification was revoked.

 Aggregate analysis.
 Reproducible from public records.
 No individual officer is named.